This horse improved with 5 sessions in 6 months.

-Horses change in one session.
+Horses change in the first session.
+How?
 Conformation Balancing melts stuck fascia (connective tissue) for self-intelligent progress.
-Solve elusive limits and their pain by letting fascia flow freely.
-Training cannot solve stuck tissue.
+Elusive limits and pain disappear by letting fascia flow freely, instead of being jammed and tight.
+Training does not solve stuck tissue.
 Repetitive exercises add to stuckness, creating pain and misery for horses.
-You can avoid force and failure by finding the horse’s limits.
+You avoid force and failure by finding the horse’s body limits.
 Fascia tech releases limits and pain.
 Horses feel better and move better.
-Anxiety is gone, since fascia carries emotional memory.
+Anxiety is relieved , since fascia carries emotional memory.

 Why do horses need fascia bodywork?
 Wild horses move about 50 miles a day; confined horses don’t get enough natural movement to stay fit easily.
 Repetitive work in small areas does not bring all-around fitness.
-Domestic riding horses need our help to make up for the lost, free movement that keeps them well organized and balanced.
-Standing in runs or stalls and hanging at the gate doesn’t allow their bodies enough movement.
+Domestic riding horses need our help to make up for the loss of free movement that keeps them well organized and balanced.
 Since many of us sit at desks, we know how that compromises our own fitness.
-This is why many horses benefit from walking for 20 minutes to warm up for work.
-This is also why walking a horse often brings such great results in conditioning them.
-Like people, moderate work is better than too much intense work.
+Many horses benefit from walking for 20 minutes to warm up for work.

-Compare the before and after photos below.
+Compare the before and after photos.
 The top horse changed in 3 sessions in 6 months.
 Notice the happier attitude on the bay horse; this happened in 5 sessions.
-The grey mare, 3rd down, completely balanced from chronic lameness in 2 years.
-The balanced nostril photo change happened in 1 session.
+The grey mare, 3rd down, completely balanced from chronic lameness in 1.5 years.
+The balanced nostril photos (at bottom) change happened in 1 session.

 I FELT THE TISSUE MOVE LIKE A WAVE....